lauraspberry/lauraspberry/README.md

 🌱 working as a course tutor for [CS 61A](https://cs61a.org/) at Berkeley 🐻

-:sunny: building web applications with [Web Development at Berkeley](https://webatberkeley.org/) for various clients!
+:sunny: building web applications with [Web Development at Berkeley](https://webatberkeley.org/)!

 🔭 working on building a full stack web application for [Connect@Cal](https://connected.berkeley.edu/) to optimize communication between users and operations associates.